SterlingYM/physics77project/readme.md

-# Physics 77 final project document
+# Physics 77 final project
+This is a set of codes for private project.

-team member: Yukei, Tom, Savannah
+Team member: Yukei, Tom, Savannah

-updated: 11/21/2018
+Updated: 11/21/2018

 Physics 77 project team 2018.
 All rights reserved.

 --------------------

-### what to do
+### what to do:
 - N-body simulation of galaxy development(2D?)
+- Animation of simulated data

-### how to do
+### how to do:
 - Take initial condition of N-particles (coordinate and velocity)
 - Run gravitational simulation to calculate next position and velocity
 - Loop above